 The first shot you here is the 6.5×55 next to me.
 The second is the moderated .260rem.

 I can only give personal opinion here but I will say I was massively impressed.
-I had heard people suggest that the .260rem is a “hard gun” to suppress.
-I found the Jet-Z compact turned a deafening bang into a clap.
+“People” suggest that the .260rem is a “hard gun” to suppress.
+The Jet-Z compact turned a deafening bang into a clap.
 I wore the muffs only and it quickly became apparent the moderated rifle was well below the pain/danger threshold.
 It would have been comfortable to shoot with no hearing protection although I would never recommend that.

 In short the addition of the Jet-Z compact made a huge difference in noise reduction – excellent.
 Bear in mind this was the .30cal version which is not perfectly suited to the .260rem but is rated by Ase as being acceptable regards noise reduction.

 I ran the rifle over a Chronograph.
 This is a relatively new barrel with only 70rds through it (Trueflite fitted by Mik at Dolphin Gun Company).
-I am reserving any firm judgements on velocity as it is likely to change over the next couple of hundred rounds.
-I was averaging 2950 with 139gr Lapua Scenars.
-I had an ES of 49 which is not great but is no doubt due to the new barrel.
+I am reserving any firm judgement on velocity as it is likely to change over the next couple of hundred rounds.
+Velocity was averaging 2950fps with 139gr Lapua Scenars.
 I shot a string of 10.
 5 with the Jet-Z on and 5 with it off.
 Velocity did not differ any more than previous strings with no moderator attached.

 Accuracy was not effected negatively.
 Every string this Trueflite barrel has shot has been phenomenal.
 The 100yd groups tend to be ragged holes..
 No different with the Jet-Z..